A new approach to tackling knife crime

 The main objective of the approach is to make better use of charging and remanding offenders aged over 18 to court, ensuring that a robust message is sent to anyone found in possession of a knife.

-Since the implementation of Op Deter, knife-enabled crime has reduced in every Local Policing Area in the Thames Valley with incidents down 13% across the whole of the force area.
+Since it's implementation, knife-enabled crime has reduced in every Local Policing Area in the Thames Valley with incidents down 13% across the whole of the force area.

-You can read more on the Office of the PCC website.
+You can read more about both programmes on the Office of the PCC website.

 If you've experienced violent crime and need support, Victims First can help.
 Visit Get Support Now for ways you can contact us.